Semileptonic decays $B_c \to (\eta_c,J/\psi) l \bar{\nu}_l $ in the "PQCD + Lattice" approach: 4 Numerical Results

-In Table \ref{tab:br1a}, we list the central values of the theoretical predictions (in unit of $10^{-3}$) for the branching ratios of the decays $B_c \to (\eta_c,\jpsi ) l^- \bar{\nu}_l$ with $l=(\mu,\tau)$, obtained in this paper, or from the previous PQCD work \cite{cpc37-093102}, and from other different models or approaches \cite{wang09,nrqcd,epjc51-833,z-series}.
-One can see that the difference between different theoretical predictions can reaches a factor of two for the same decay mode.
-In Table \ref{tab:br1b}, we show the theoretical predictions for the ratios $R_{\eta_c}$ and $R_{\jpsi}$ of the branching ratios for the considered semileptonic $B_c$ decays, as defined in Eq.~(\ref{eq:rdef1}) and evaluated in this paper, a previous PQCD work \cite{cpc37-093102}, and other three models \cite{wang09,nrqcd,epjc51-833,z-series}.
+In Table \ref{tab:br1a}, we list the theoretical predictions (in unit of $10^{-3}$) for the branching ratios of the considered decays $B_c \to (\eta_c,\jpsi ) l^- \bar{\nu}_l$ with $l=(\mu,\tau)$, obtained in this paper by employing the PQCD and the ``PQCD+Lattice" approaches.
+And as a comparison, we also show the results from the previous PQCD work \cite{cpc37-093102}, and from several different models or approaches \cite{wang09,epjc51-833,z-series,jhep1905-094}.
+One can see that the difference between different theoretical predictions can be as large as a factor of two for the same decay mode.
+In Table \ref{tab:br1b}, we show the theoretical predictions for the ratios $R_{\eta_c}$ and $R_{\jpsi}$ of the branching ratios for the considered semileptonic $B_c$ decays, as defined in Eq.~(\ref{eq:rdef1}) and evaluated in this paper.
+Some previous results as given in Refs.~\cite{cpc37-093102,wang09,epjc51-833,z-series,jhep1905-094,mi1,mi2} are also listed as comparison..

-From the theoretical predictions for the branching ratios and the ratios $R_x$ of the branching ratios as listed in Eqs.~(\ref{eq:br11}-\ref{eq:br22}) and Table \ref{tab:br1a} and \ref{tab:br1b}, we find the following points: \begin{itemize} \item[(1)] Because of the phase space suppression, the branching ratios of the decay modes with a final $\tau$ lepton are smaller than those decay modes with a final $\mu$ lepton.
-The PQCD predictions for the branching ratios become smaller by a degree of $(10-50)\%$ when the Lattice NRQCD results are taken into account in the extrapolation of the relevant form factors.
+From the theoretical predictions for the branching ratios and the ratios $R_{\eta_c,\jpsi}$ as listed in Eqs.~(\ref{eq:br11}-\ref{eq:br22}) and Table \ref{tab:br1a} and \ref{tab:br1b}, we find the following points: \begin{itemize} \item[(1)] The theoretical predictions for the branching ratios of all considered $B_c \to (\eta_c,\jpsi ) l^- \bar{\nu}_l $ decays in both the PQCD and ``PQCD+Lattice" approach agree well within errors ( around $30\%$ in magnitude).
+Numerically, the theoretical predictions for a fixed decay mode will become a little smaller by a degree of $(5-16)\%$ when the Lattice QCD results for the form factors $(f_{0,+},V, A_1)$ are taken into account in the extrapolation of the relevant form factors to higher $q^2$ region.